CE-Programming/asm-docs/pages/tutorials/asm/lib-creation.md

  The next line, ```.libraryVersion``` tells us which version this library is.
 If you add a function, it is necessary to update the version.
 If you simply change a function, or add more features to it, it is not necessary to update the version.

- **Note: Newer versions of libraries are *always* expected to be compatible with previous versions.**
+ **Note: Newer versions of libraries are *always* expected to be compatible with previous versions.
+Please don't be mean to users.**

  The lines containing ```.beginDependencies``` and ```.endDependencies``` is where you can use other libraries that you may be dependent on.
 More information can be found below, under the **Dependencies** heading.